upempty/arch_box/unit_testing/mock_rule.md

-1. Testing the function which used internal function
+1. Testing the function which uses internal functions
    mock the internal function and using macro to distinguish the production code and mock function code.
    - test.cpp file
    ```